This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 It’s been our life long quest to find the consummate grill, the one that’ll allow us to not only prepare exemplary barbecue and flawless smoked and grilled meats but will also make the experience of cooking with it make our hearts beat a little faster while lifting our souls a little closer to barbecuing heaven.

 That might be about to change though, as one of our favorite grilling brands, Traeger, has unleashed the Ironwood series on the world, and they’ve made some major improvements over the past couple of years.
-Being as devoted to the art of grilling as we are, we knew that we had to try this mighty pellet grill out for ourselves.
+Being as devoted to the art of grilling as we are, we knew that we had to try this mighty pellet smoker out for ourselves.

-It took us a while, but we finally managed to lay our hands on one of Traeger’s Ironwood 650 Pellet Grills, and now that we’ve tried it out, and have managed to scrape our jaws off the floor, we thought we’d tell you all about this incredible grill and everything that this barbecuing wonder can do.
+It took us a while, but we finally managed to lay our hands on one of Traeger’s Ironwood 650 Pellet Grill, and now that we’ve tried it out, and have managed to scrape our jaws off the floor, we thought we’d tell you all about this incredible grill and everything that this barbecuing wonder can do.

 Welcome to the Traegerhood